-Director Ben Wheatley gets to dig into the Blu-ray collection in this one.
-I haven’t seen his KILL LIST or HIGH RISE, but our cinematographer Shane Daly continues to champion KILL LIST for its unorthodox structure.
-It keeps rising up on in the queue (which gets reshuffled or over-stacked based upon recommendations… most recently Tarkovsky’s STALKER was added to one of the top spots… from way down in 50s).
+I haven’t seen Wheatley’s KILL LIST or HIGH RISE, but our cinematographer Shane Daly continues to champion KILL LIST for its unorthodox structure.
+It keeps rising up on in “need to watch” queue (which gets reshuffled or over-stacked based upon recommendations… most recently Tarkovsky’s STALKER was added to one of the top spots… from way down in 50s… and I hear the Criterion is doing a version from the recently restored negative — awesome!).

-And it’s fucking impossible to easily and accurately rewind a movie from a streaming platform, which is sort of critical when you’re looking at a film with a filmmaker’s eye.
+And it’s fucking impossible to freeze-frame an easily (and accurately) rewind a movie from a streaming platform, which is sort of crucial when you’re looking at a film with a filmmaker’s eye.

 The Criterion Collection has a new feature called UNDER THE INFLUENCE… which, as you can imagine if it is from Criterion, is a smart and compelling discussion of what films have influenced en vogue or stalwart film auteurs.